RULES & COMPULSORY GEAR

 Your Drop Bag will be brought back to the finish for collection.
 Times to be confirmed closer to Race Week.

 Any bags not collected during Race Week will be donated to charity.
 No bag will be shipped back to participants.

 Any personal items left after the race will be donated to a charity or to other local runners in need.
 We will not ship items to you.

 Preliminary results will be available immediately on the website.
 Final results (with any corrections) will be posted on this website within a few days of the race.

-Racers wishing to make a protest must notify the race command centre within 60 minutes of finishing the race.
+Runners wishing to make a protest must notify the race command centre within 60 minutes of finishing the race.

 Protests will be considered by a three-person committee consisting of the race director and two independent third parties.

 Decisions of the committee are final.

 Volunteers are the backbone of the race week.
 As participants, please show your appreciation for their efforts to help you finish the race by thanking and giving a smile to our volunteers.
 We are always looking for volunteers.
 Do you have friends or family that may want to volunteer?
 Learn more by visiting our Volunteer page on the website.